 Nausea is an uneasiness or unsettled feeling that gives a sensation you are about to vomit.

-When the stomach acid contents regurgitate back into the mouth, they can erode the enamel and dentin layers of the teeth causing cavities and decay.
+When the stomach acid contents regurgitate back into the mouth, they can erode the teeth' enamel and dentin layers, causing cavities and decay.

-Over a period of time, reflux can cause a break in the protective lining of the stomach causing intense pain.
+Over some time, reflux can cause a break in the stomach's protective lining, causing intense pain.

 If an ulcer perforates the entire layers of the stomach, there can be internal bleeding and infection.

-It is a scar formation and narrowing of the food pipe as a result of acid effect.
+It is a scar formation and narrowing of the food pipe due to the acid effect.

 It is a serious complication of repeated exposure to stomach acid contents.
-In this condition, the cells lining the food pipe change to abnormal cells resembling those of the intestine.
+In this condition, the cells lining the food pipe change to abnormal cells resembling the intestines.

 It is a malignant change of the cells of the food pipe and occurs in a small percentage of those with recurrent exposure to acid.

 Since heartburn causes pain in the chest, it is often confused to be a heart attack.
-It is diagnosed by carrying out tests such as:
+Therefore, it is diagnosed by carrying out tests such as: